Aunt Vadge: I only do anal with my boyfriend to stay a virgin, but it hurts

 The first part will address your comfort levels with your partner and what I consider to be a few communication/healthy relationship points, and the second will be some tips on how to make anal sex a smooth and enjoyable experience, whether you love someone or not.
 If you are going to be taking part in anal sex, it should not be uncomfortable for you!

-Understanding a sexual experience as an intimate experience, independent of which hole is getting penetrated
+Understanding a sexual experience as an intimate experience, independent of which part of you is being penetrated

 Sex is something that I like to put under the umbrella term of ‘intimacy’.
 It allows me to see sex as not just penis-in-vagina sex, but also include things like anal sex, oral sex and any form of physical touching in a sexual way.
 When I think about intimacy, I think of all of the things that I need in order to feel safe, open and comfortable.

-1. I’m worried that you’re repeatedly doing something with your body that you don’t feel comfortable doing.
+1. It’s concerning that you’re repeatedly doing something with your body that you don’t feel comfortable with.
 This is problematic as you are the owner of your body, and the only person in charge of your comfort and safety.
 If you do not feel comfortable doing something, you should not be doing it.
 You are allowed to say no to things.
 No amount of love is worth compromising what you are comfortable with.

-2. I’m worried you’re not communicating these things to your partner.
+2. It’s concerning that you’re not communicating these things to your partner.
 You’ve stated that you don’t feel the two of you are compatible enough to have penis in vagina sex, but then later you say you want to give him anal sex because you love him.
-I’m wondering if we include anal sex under the umbrella of intimacy if that changes anything?
-Opening your body to somebody in any capacity regardless of which hole the penis is entering should be done because you want it, you enjoy it and you feel comfortable doing so.
+I’m wondering if we include anal sex under the umbrella of intimacy and sex if that changes anything?
+Opening your body to somebody in any capacity, regardless of which hole the penis is entering, should be done because you want it, you enjoy it, and you feel comfortable doing so.

 How to have better anal sex